sb2bg/marionette/README.md

 - [Blog](docs/blog/index.md)

-Current examples include a retry queue with a duplicate-completion bug, a rate limiter, and a small replicated-register showcase that exercises seeded message drops, deterministic delivery, and state checks.
+Current examples include a retry queue with a duplicate-completion bug, a rate Current examples include a retry queue with a duplicate-completion bug and a small replicated-register showcase that exercises seeded message drops, deterministic delivery, and state checks.

 ## Is This For Me?